-Available in white and cream colors, this hybrid sports long dense fur.
-Bcause it can tangle easily, regular brushing and grooming routine is a must to keep them looking great.
+Available in white and cream colors, this hybrid has long dense fur.
+Because it can tangle easily, regular brushing and grooming is a must.
 With much of the face covered in fur, only the nose, dark round eyes and ears are evident.

-Their laid-back attitude is what renders this hybrid easy to train.
-But do expect the Cotonese to bark loudly every time a stranger comes onto their property.
-You’ll also want to keep the dog hydrated throughout the day to prevent overheating.
+Their laid-back attitude is what makes them easy to train.
+But do expect the Cotonese to bark loudly at everyone and everything that comes onto your property.
+You’ll also want to keep the dog hydrated, as to prevent overheating.

-Quirky but affectionate, the Yorktese is a hybrid of Maltese and Yorkshire Terrier.
+Quirky yet loving, the Yorktese is a hybrid of Maltese and Yorkshire Terrier.
 While strongly loyal towards family members, they tend to growl at any non-family member, whether animal or human.
 They may be small, but they’re protective.

 Some distinct facial features include dark marble eyes, prominent eyebrows and the unusual mustache.
 Their ears are always cocked, as if to detect the stealthiest of movements.
 A square stance echoes the willingness to take on guard duty anytime, anywhere.